 When I had my holistic animal hospital, I saw many, many cases of inflammatory bowel disease.
-Dogs would come in with major digestive issues, and we would have get down to the root cause.
+Dogs would come in with major digestive issues, and we would have to get down to the root cause.
 Many times – that cause was IBD.

 Thankfully, successful management of IBD in dogs is very possible.
 Of the hundreds of cases of inflammatory bowel disease I’ve worked with over 30 years, many have been symptom-free for their lifetime.